lizmat/articles/dont-fear-the-grepper-2.md

 > The grep method takes a piece of code as the argument: this will then be repeatedly called with a value to determine whether or not that value should be included.

 I was in fact not telling the entire truth.
 The `grep` subroutine / method will take just about anything as the argument to filter on (not just a piece of code), in a process called "smart-matching".

-Smart-matching basically means a form of comparison of two objects which somehow decides whether there is a match or not.
+Smart-matching basically is a form of comparison of two objects that somehow decides whether there is a match or not.
 The most visible form of that is the [`~~` infix operator](https://docs.raku.org/language/operators#index-entry-smartmatch_operator), but that is basically just syntactic sugar for an underlying mechanism.

 Other programming languages have also tried an implementation of smart-match.
 From that, the Raku Programming Language has learned that: